MicrosoftDocs/learn/learn-pr/azure/understand-classification-ml/includes/2-what-is-classification.md

 Classification models are used to make decisions or assign items into categories.
-Unlike regression modules, which output continuous numbers, such as heights or weights, classification models output Boolean--meaning either true or false--or categorical decisions, such as ‘apple’, ’banana’ or ‘cherry’.
+Unlike regression modules, which output continuous numbers, such as heights or weights, classification models output Boolean—either true or false—or categorical decisions, such as ‘apple’, ’banana’ or ‘cherry’.

 There are many types of classification models.
 Some work similarly to classical regression models, while others are fundamentally different.
-One of the best models to learn initially is called logistic regression.
+One of the best models to learn initially is called _logistic regression._

 ## What is logistic regression?